wilsonmar/wilsonmar.github.io/_posts/2024-01-01-akeyless-vault.md

 But I think AKeyless is the best solution for most enterprises.

 PROTIP: Unlike HashiCorp Vault cloud, administrators don't have to specify a server size, which needs to be monitored and adjusted over time.
 AKeyless is a SaaS solution that scales automatically.
 Vaults in Azure, AWS, GCP are setup for a <strong>specific region</strong>.
-This means charges for egress accrue or administrators need to setup vaults in several regions, with cross-region replication to ensure that data is available in case of a disaster.
+This means charges for data egress accrue and administrators need to setup vaults in several regions, with cross-region replication to ensure that data is available in case of a disaster.

 Akeyless provides a <strong>multi-cloud</strong> solution free of cross-region data egress charges.